 When I say “psychotic” I don’t mean ‘a little depressed,’ or ‘escapist’ in imagination.
 I’m talking schizophrenia, bipolar episodes.
 This diagnosis comes for someone who is experiencing a break from their norm so intense and disruptive that they cannot function in every day life the same.

 Again, I have people say to that, “Isn’t that what fire in the head is?
 A state of awe so profound that one can’t return to regular life the same.”
 Yes, absolutely, yes.
 However, someone who is experiencing a psychotic disorder, in-and-of-self, can’t employ therapeutic tactics to bring this state under control.
-It often travels with debilitating depression or mania so exaggerated that basic tasks like personal hygiene or social interaction aren’t possible, let alone meditation, navel gazing, or guide work.
+It often travels with debilitating depression or mania so exaggerated that basic tasks like personal hygiene such as cleaning your face (see brushes for your beard) or social interaction aren’t possible, let alone meditation, navel gazing, or guide work.

 Spiritual crisis or emergence, as coined by Stanislov Graf, is a state in which the ego collapses.
 The ego protects the body.
 It creates a mental structure of reality that functions as a barrier to force self and the projections that self believes to come first, above all others.
 When we reach a point that our ego can no longer project who we are, as in spiritual emergence, we’re faced with truths about ourselves that we may not like.
 This extreme discomfort causes temporary episodes of anxiety, depression, PTSD–any range of behavioral or mental challenges.